Miscellaneous notes

 [More on Telford's bridge at: Mechanics magazine, Volume 9, 1828.
 The bridge was, of course, never constructed.]

-20. The comedian George Roper was actually named George Francis Furnival and born in Liverpool, but was living in Sandbach at the time of his death in 2003.
+25. The comedian George Roper was actually named George Francis Furnival and born in Liverpool, but was living in Sandbach at the time of his death in 2003.
 His birth was registered Q2 1934 in West Derby (GRO 8b 1000), where his mother's maiden name is recorded as Roper.
 His father was probably Andrew Furnival who married Catherine Roper, and also Robert G Roper married Frances E Furnival, both registered in Q2 1924 in West Derby (GRO 8b 599).
 Andrew & Catherine, Liverpool 2018WD/17/370.
 Robert & Frances, Liverpool 2018WD/17/371.
 Both at St George's, Everton.
+Further investigation has shown that Andrew Furnival and Frances E Furnival were not brother and sister.

 Creative Commons License The Furnivalls of Sandbach by Peter Havercan is licensed under a Creative Commons Attribution-Non-Commercial-Share Alike 2.0 UK: England & Wales License.